 Commander-in-Chief: I declare Horace H. Hammer duly elected National Secretary-Treasurer for the ensuing five years.
-Do you accept, Brother Hammer?
+Do you accept, Brother Hammer.

 Secretary Hammer: I accept, Commander-in-Chief.
-It goes without saying that as long as I can have the privilege of serving this organization of course I will be glad to serve it.
-Since it is all over, I didn't want the two offices to be combined, because at Rochester I am on record as being opposed to the combining of the two offices; I am here to serve you, and I thank you.
+It goes without saying that as long as I can have the limited ing this organization of course I will be glad to the it is all over, I didn't want the two offices to combine, because at Rochester I am on record a posed posed bining of the two offices; I am here the good, and I thank you.